dougbutner/wavvys/Wavvy Music Accolades Archives/[18] October 2020.md

 *See this track on our [music map 🗺️]()*

 </center>
-Deca brings us syllables weaved into th
+Deca brings us syllables delicately weaved into a tapestry of the story of human consciousness.
+From the demons in the head of men, to the
+Samples throughout the album bring us back decades.

 🕵 Discovered with  views,  likes on Youtube